Helen of Greece and Denmark: Meeting with Crown Prince Carol of Romania

 In 1920, the Greek exiles were visited in Lucerne by Queen Marie of Romania (Sophia's first cousin) and her daughters Elisabeth, Maria and Ileana.
 Worried about the future of her eldest and still single son, the Diadochos George, who had already proposed to Princess Elisabeth a few years earlier, Queen Sophia was anxious for him to marry.
-Homeless, penniless and without any real political value since his exclusion from the Greek throne in 1917, Helen's elder brother reiterated his request of marriage to Princess Elizabeth, who, despite her initial reticence, finally decided to accept.
+Homeless, penniless and without any real political value since his exclusion from the Greek throne in 1917, Helen's elder brother reiterated his request of marriage to Princess Elisabeth, who, despite her initial reticence, finally decided to accept.
 Pleased with the union, the Queen of Romania then invited her future son-in-law and his sisters Helen and Irene to go to Bucharest in order to publicly announce the royal engagement.
 The princesses accepted and the departure was set to 2 October.
-In the meanwhile, another member of the Romanian royal family arrived to Lucerne.
+In the meanwhile, another member of the Romanian royal family arrived in Lucerne.
 This was Elisabeth's brother, the Crown Prince Carol, who had just completed a trip around the world which he had undertaken in order to forget his morganatic wife Zizi Lambrino and their son Carol.

 In Romania George, Helen and Irene were received with pomp by the royal family.
 Housed at Pelișor Castle, they were a central part of the celebrations for the return of Crown Prince Carol to his country (10 October) and the announcement of the engagement of Elisabeth with the Diadochos (12 October).
-The stay of the Greek princes, however, was brief.
+The stay of the Greek princesses, however, was brief.
 On 24 October, a telegram arrived which announced the death in Zurich of the Dowager Duchess of Saxe-Coburg-Gotha, who was the mother of the queen of Romania.
-The very next day, another message arrived informing the Greek princes that Alexander I had suddenly died in Athens, following a monkey bite.
+The very next day, another message arrived informing the Greek princesses that Alexander I had suddenly died in Athens, following a monkey bite.

-Under these circumstances, the three Greek princes and Queen Marie of Romania decided to make an emergency return to Switzerland.
+Under these circumstances, the three Greek princesses and Queen Marie of Romania decided to make an emergency return to Switzerland.
 Moved by the situation and probably pushed by his mother, Crown Prince Carol at the last moment decided to travel along with them.
 After being cold and distant to Helen during her stay at Romania, the crown prince suddenly turned very attentive to the princess.
 During the train journey, the two told their life stories to each other and Carol confided in Helen about his affair with Zizi Lambrino.
 Helen likewise told him of her life and of family matters, including her great grief for her brother Alexander's death and how she did not want to return to Greece now that her only real friend, her beloved brother, was dead.
 This opening of the hearts to each other had the result that Helen fell in love with the heir to the Romanian throne.